durrantm/code_samples/README.md

 # Test Code Samples

-## Examples of tests I have written in various frameworks and languages
+## Examples of tests I have written in different frameworks and languages

 - Languages
   - Javascript